-- process grievances in an efficient and timely manner (see Chapter 9), and the stakeholder participation process is documented and reported (see Chapter 10). - 3 An example of a stakeholder participation process is provided in Box 4.2.
-Box 4.3 describes the - 4 information that should be provided in a stakeholder participation plan. - 5 Box 4.2: Example of how the elements of effective stakeholder participation can be addressed iteratively - 6 throughout the stakeholder participation process
+(see Chapter 8), fair, impartial, accessible and responsive grievance redress mechanisms process grievances in an efficient and timely manner (see Chapter 9), and the stakeholder participation process is documented and reported (see Chapter 10)

+An example of a stakeholder participation process is provided in Box 4.2.
+Box 4.3 describes the information that should be provided in a stakeholder participation plan.

+Box 4.2: Example of how the elements of effective stakeholder participation can be addressed iteratively throughout the stakeholder participation process